FollettSchoolSolutions/fac/README.md

 ####Installation

 ######Versions 1.2 and later
-From the command line: `bower install follett-angular-components`
+From the command line: `bower install follett-angular-components --save`

 In your html file: